 So what is Android malware?

 The vast majority of malware on Android is focused on stealing your information, which is obviously a major concern.
-Perhaps the worst case scenario at the moment is malware that sends SMS messages to premium rate numbers.
-There’s no denying that it is dangerous but it’s also like a vampire – in that you have to invite it into your home, or onto your phone.
+Perhaps the worst case scenario is malware that sends SMS messages to premium rate numbers.
+There’s no denying that it’s dangerous but it’s also like a vampire – in that you have to invite it into your home, or onto your phone.
 It is not spreading by itself and, if you are sensible, you can avoid it without needing antivirus software.

 Pros and cons of security apps

 Since many Android security apps combine anti-theft features with backup and antivirus, it won’t hurt to install them, but a pure antivirus solution might not be so worthwhile.
-In the future, antivirus on Android may move from a ‘good to have’ feature to a ‘must have’ component.
-It doesn’t sound like we’re at that point yet.
-Right now, it depends more on how careful you are.
+Your safety depends more on how careful you are about what you download and where from, what links you tap in emails and online, and the networks you connect to.

 If you’re wondering about the disadvantage of installing antivirus then it really boils down to three things –